 Improved communications between the client and the veterinary clinic are a big part of the convenience associated with telemedicine.
 With an increasing number of tech-savvy people adopting pets, digital technology—from apps to Zoom—is a preferred method of communicating.
 Clients can request a telemedicine appointment from a clinic website or app downloaded on a mobile device from anywhere, at any time.

 As curbside services continue for many veterinary practices, the use of on-demand video technology helps alleviate anxiety about not accompanying their pet into the clinic.
-When the pet is in the exam room, a doctor or nurse can text or email the client a secure link to connect by video, phone, or text.
+When the pet is in the exam room, a doctor or technician can text or email the client a secure link to connect by video, phone, or text.
 The pet parent can see their pet, continue taking an active role during the examination, and have a real-time conversation with the medical staff during the appointment.
 There is also a chat function and the ability to send the client necessary forms, reports, prescription information, or care instructions during an appointment.
 Invoicing and payment can also be shared electronically, making the entire process more efficient.

 “I loved using the video conferencing from my car while my puppies, Milo and Maggie, were inside with Dr. Weis.
 It was nice having that interaction during the exam, and I was able to ask questions as they came to mind.
 It was easy to use,” said Silvia, pet parent to 6-month-old standard poodles.